 The Hollywood Connection

 While I have never tried to get a famous person’s signature, the Hollywood connection is COOL!
-Riding through the ranch and seeing locations where some well-known movies or shows were filmed is fun.
+Riding through the ranch and seeing locations where movie studios shot some well-known films or shows was fun.

 After our recent tour, I told Karen we needed to watch some of the movies shot at Kualoa Ranch.
 Like a “Fan,” I wanted to see the scenes and know I was there!